 Forcing paperwhite narcissus to bloom couldn't be easier.
 After planting, they will bloom in four to six weeks.
-Paperwhites grow so fast you can almost see them sprout which makes it a particularly great project to do with kids.
-If you start them about four weeks before Christmas, a fully blooming pot of paperwhites can make easy and economical holiday gift.
-I also will often give people the bulbs in a pot, coffee can, glass dish or mug so they can see them grow.
+Paperwhites grow so fast you can almost see them sprout, which makes it a particularly great project to do with kids.
+If you start them about four weeks before Christmas, a fully blooming pot of paperwhites can make an easy and economical holiday gift.
+You can also give people the bulbs in a pot, coffee can, glass dish, or mug so they can see them grow.

 - A glass jar, vase or bowl without any drainage

 Add 2 to 4 Inches of Stones

 Fill the bottom of your glass jar, vase, or bowl with about 2 to 4 inches of stones, marbles, or sea glass.
 The purpose of this to give your bulbs stability and to keep the bulbs to above the water while allowing the roots to stay wet.
 If the bulbs sit in water, they tend to rot.

 Place your bulbs close together on top of the stones.
 Nestle them into the stones until they are stable.
 It's very important to make sure all the bulbs are sitting at the same level so that the roots, not the bulbs, will be sitting in water.

 Add Water to Your Bulbs

 Add just enough water, so the level is below the paperwhite narcissus bulbs but is wetting the roots, which at this point are usually just dry strings.
 This is very important because if you leave the bulbs sitting in water, they will rot.

 Growing Tips for Long-Lasting Paperwhite Flowers

 For optimal growing, keep your bulbs in a cool spot (50 to 60 degrees Fahrenheit), out of direct sunlight, for a couple of weeks until the roots have grown.
 At this point, they will be white.